SerufuYua/training_timer_2/README.md

  * Added sound effects to the user interface;

- * Improved counter visuals.
+ * Improved counter visuals;

- * Bug fixes and refactoring;
+ * Bug fixes and refactoring.

 ### Version 1.2